What No One Tells You About Imposter Syndrome in Leadership Roles

 Stepping into a leadership role is a proud milestone—the kind of thing people post about on LinkedIn with celebratory emojis and humblebrags.
 But what no one usually shares is what happens after the congratulatory messages fade: that uncomfortable, persistent whisper in your head saying, “What if I’m not actually supposed to be here?”

 This is imposter syndrome—and yes, it follows you into leadership.
 In fact, it can hit harder once you’re in charge.
+Therapy for imposter syndrome can be a powerful way to quiet that inner critic, build self-trust, and step into your role with clarity and confidence.

 It’s a strange paradox.
 You’ve earned your role.
 People respect you.
 You’re making real decisions.
 And yet, you might still feel like you're faking it—like someone made a mistake by putting you in charge.
 The higher up you go, the more isolated it can feel.
 You're expected to know things, to lead without hesitation, and to inspire confidence even when you're internally spiraling.
 It’s exhausting.